Bannock County Marriage Licenses

 Getting your Marriage License

-- Both applicants must appear together in the Clerk’s Office and complete the Affidavit for Marriage License.
-Idaho Code 32-403
+- Both applicants must appear together in the Clerk’s Office and complete the application for marriage license.

 - Proof of age and identity is required.
 Each applicant will need to provide a current driver’s license, or a State-issued identification card, or a passport.